0tii/TwitchRevenueSQLite/readme.md

 This script takes the path to the 'all_revenues' subfolder of the leaked folder tree and an optional parameter.
 The script was written in Python3.9 but should run on 3.x

 The script works solely on vanilla libraries.
+Tested only on windows.

 ## Usage
 Navigate to the folder where main.py resides.